These notes are to help those who would like to

 Portimonense

-They play in Portimão's city centre municipal stadium, a short
+They play in Portimão's city centre municipal

-that there are steep terraces close to the pitch and no running
+fashioned' ground in that there are steep terraces close to the

-track etc around it.
-To be honest it would barely pass muster in
+pitch and no running track etc around it.
+To be honest it would

-the UK National League (5th tier) let alone the top division of a
+barely pass muster in the UK National League (5th tier) let alone

 Their website is www.portimonense.pt